Welcome to SET for BRITAIN

-The overall aim of SET for BRITAIN is to encourage, support and promote Britain's early-stage and early-career research scientists, engineers, technologists and mathematicians who are the "engine-room" of continued progress in and development of UK research and R&D, and ultimately of UK plc.
-Many will be Britain's future scientific and technological leaders and others will clearly be leaders in other fields.
-Such researchers are a vital asset and investment for the UK.
+The overall aim of SET for BRITAIN is to encourage, support and promote Britain's early-stage and early-career research scientists, engineers, technologists and mathematicians who are an essential part of continuing progress in and development of UK research and R&D.

-The SET for BRITAIN series of poster competitions and exhibitions in the House of Commons came to an abrupt halt with the untimely death in 2007 of its inspirational organiser, Dr Eric Wharton.
+The SET for BRITAIN series of poster competitions and exhibitions in the House of Commons which started in 1997 came to an abrupt halt with the untimely death in 2007 of its inspirational originator and organiser, Dr Eric Wharton.

-In 2008, the Parliamentary and Scientific Committee joined together with the Royal Academy of Engineering, the Royal Society of Chemistry, the Institute of Physics and the Society of Biology to revive SET for BRITAIN because we all believe that early-stage Researchers deserve particular encouragement to continue developing their work.
+In late 2008, the Parliamentary and Scientific Committee assisted by Mrs Sue Wharton joined together with the Royal Academy of Engineering, the Royal Society of Chemistry, the Institute of Physics and the Society of Biology to revive the SET for BRITAIN events which began again in 2009.

-Mr Andrew Miller MP, Chairman of the SET for BRITAIN organising group of the Parliamentary and Scientific Committee, sponsored an exhibition and reception in the House of Commons Terrace Marquee on Monday, 17th March 2014 during National Science and Engineering Week.
+Mr Andrew Miller MP, Chairman of the SET for BRITAIN organising group of the Parliamentary and Scientific Committee, currently sponsors the event at the House of Commons each year during National Science and Engineering Week.

 In order to encourage maximum participation by early-career researchers and Members of Parliament the competition is divided into five subject areas: